embodied-computation-group/Cardioception/README.md

 <img src= "images/iACC.png">

 This yields an accuracy score bounded between 0-1.
 After each counting response, the participant is prompted to rate their subjective confidence (from 0 to 100), used to calculate "interoceptive awareness", i.e. the relationship of confidence and accuracy.
 Total task runtime using default settings is approximetely XX minutes.

 ## Heart Rate Discrimination
+[//]: # (maybe we can add a figure for each task? - ma)
+[//]: # (can you add a brief description of the task and I can edit?- ma)
+[//]: # (I think we should add some brief description of the options in the parameters file, similar to a matlab inline function documentation- ma)

+This task implements an adaptive psychophysical procedure for estimating participant ability to discriminate their own heart-rate.
+On each trial, participants attend to their heartbeat sensations for five seconds and estimate their average heartrate.
+Immediately following this period, a cardiac feedback stimulus of 5 tones (xx hz) is played at a particular BPM frequency.
+The frequency is determined as their estimate average BPM plus or minus an absolute 'alpha' value.
+This value is the relative difference in frequency between their true heartrate and the feedback stimulus, and is estimated across trials using an adaptive procedure.

+Note that currently, the task implements a 1 up 2 down adaptive staircasing, using a logarithmic stepsize function.
+Using the parameters object, you can set various settings such as step criterion and size, trial numbers, and a boolean flag to collect confidence ratings or not.
+Future versions will implement a Bayesian Adaptive Procedure to more efficiently estimate psychometric parameters such as slope and threshold.

 To run the Heart Rate Discrimination Task, run:
 `python [path]/cardioception/HeartRateDiscrimination/run.py`
 Where `path` is the path to your install folder.

 # Analyses
+[//]: # (nicolas, maybe a short descripton of the analysis and an example figure?)
 The `Analyses` folder contains notebooks detailing analysis steps for each tasks.

 # References